beautiful-code/bc-website/content/case-studies/implementing-localization-using-genai-for-worldwide-expansion.md

 slug: "implementing-localization-using-genai-for-worldwide-expansion"
 title: "Implementing Localization using GenAI for Worldwide Expansion"
 industry: "Technology"
-heroImage: "/case-studies/implementing-localization-using-genai-for-worldwide-expansion/hero-image.svg"
+heroImage: "/case-studies/implementing-localization-using-genai-for-worldwide-expansion/implementing-localization-using-genai-for-worldwide-expansion-1.svg"
-problemStatement: "The client's global expansion and go-to-market strategy were hindered by localization bottlenecks and translation inefficiencies in their web app due to lacking built-in capabilities."
+problemStatement: "The client's international expansion was failing at the first hurdle.
+When potential hotel customers in new markets visited their platform, they were met with confusing, machine-translated text that made the sophisticated software appear unprofessional and untrustworthy.
+This \"language barrier\" was crippling their ability to run effective marketing campaigns, generate qualified leads, and close deals, effectively blocking their entry into lucrative new regions"
-clientInfo: "A client in Hospitality industry offers a cloud-based platform to help its customers manage operations and drive bookings."
+clientInfo: "A rapidly growing SaaS company providing a sophisticated Property Management System to independent hotels and boutique chains worldwide.
+Their entire growth strategy hinges on successfully penetrating non-English speaking markets in Europe and Asia."
 # clientImage: "/case-studies/implementing-localization-using-genai-for-worldwide-expansion/client-logo.svg"
 outcomes:
   - outcome: "10x faster translation process"